J.W. Harris (bull rider): 2014 season

 Harris made some headway in the PRCA field in August with three victories.
 He entered three rodeos in one weekend at the beginning of August and won them all.
 One of the victories was a high 93-point ride on Rafter H Rodeo Livestock's bull Stiff Drink at the Sikeston, Missouri, Jaycee Bootheel Rodeo, who was very rank and he had always wanted to attempt.
 The ride tied for the best bull ride of 2014 and earned him $4,780.
 Harris regained the lead from PRCA rookie Sage Kimzey on August 4, and it was his first time in the lead since February 24.
 Harris rode Pete Carr Pro Rodeo's bull Thunder Cat for 91 points at the Lea County Fair and Rodeo in Lovington, New Mexico, to win that event and $5,076.
 Then he rode Pete Carr Pro Rodeo's bull Bowser for 84-points at the Riding Club PRCA Rodeo in Crossett, Arkansas, to earn $3,158.
 Counting his two 90+ rides in August, Harris had 89 rides that were scored over 90 points, which at the time was a record.

 On August 31, 2014, in Thackerville, Oklahoma, was the first time Harris met up with the notable, unridden Mick E. Mouse.
-After watching Joao Ricardo Viera and Mauney select two of the hardest bulls in the Championship Round, Harris used his third draft pick to select Mick E. Mouse, another difficult bull.
+After watching João Ricardo Viera and J.B.
+Mauney select two of the hardest bulls in the championship round, Harris used his third draft pick to select Mick E. Mouse, another difficult bull.
 He could have selected an easier bull as he had only ridden one bull in the last 10 BFTS events.
 That 86.75 point ride on Jo Jo was the second-highest score of his BFTS career.
 And then this ride became "the closest any rider had ever been to conquering Mick E Mouse" in his career.
 Harris rode the bull for 7.47 seconds, only about one-half second from the whistle.
 Cody Lambert, Livestock Director for the PBR, believed that it would have been one of the greatest rides in PBR history: "I think he would have been 96 on him then".
-Announcer and two-time PBR World Champion Justin McBride said that he thought Harris would ride Mick E. Mouse and that he still believes he will.
+Commentator and two-time PBR world champion Justin McBride said that he thought Harris would ride Mick E. Mouse and that he still believed he will.
 Harris would face the bull two more times.

 On August 30, Harris won his first PRCA Xtreme Bulls Championship.
 Sage Kimzey and Cody Campbell split the average at the Xtreme Bulls Tour Finale at the Ellensburg Rodeo Arena, but could not defeat Harris as the World Standings leader despite him missing the event due to injury.